Formulas for the eigendiscriminants of ternary and quaternary forms

 (in particular observe that we have $\Res=\Res(f_1,\ldots,f_n) \in \UU$).

-By definition, the resultant of polynomials with coefficients in a field $k$ vanishes if and only if these polynomials have a common projective root over the algebraic closure of $k$.
-It also follows that $\Res(f_0,\ldots,f_n)$ is homogeneous with respect to the coefficients of each polynomial $f_i$ of degree $d_0\ldots d_n/d_i$.
+The resultant of polynomials with coefficients in a field $\KK$ vanishes if and only if these polynomials have a common projective root over the algebraic closure of $\KK$.
+In addition, $\Res(f_0,\ldots,f_n)$ is homogeneous with respect to the coefficients of each polynomial $f_i$ of degree $d_0\ldots d_n/d_i$.
 Resultants have numerous properties and there exists an extensive literature on this topic; we refer the reader to \cite{Jou91,GKZ,CLO} and the references therein.
-For instance, we will use a lot in the sequel the multiplicativity property of the resultant: if $g_0,g_0',g_1,\ldots,g_n$ are homogeneous polynomials with coefficients in any commutative ring then (see \cite[\S 5.7]{Jou91})
+For instance, in what follows we will use several times the multiplicativity property of the resultant: if $g_0,g_0',g_1,\ldots,g_n$ are homogeneous polynomials with coefficients in any commutative ring then (see \cite[\S 5.7]{Jou91})

-Another important point to notice is that several formulas are known to compute resultants explicitly (see for instance~\cite{Mac02}, \cite{Jou97}, \cite{GKZ}, \cite{CLO}, \cite{DaDi01}, and the references therein), the more classical one being the Macaulay formula that allows to compute the resultant as the ratio of two determinants; see also \cite{DaDi01} for a generalized and more compact version.
+Another important point to notice is that several formulas are known to compute resultants (see for instance~\cite{Mac02}, \cite{Jou97}, \cite{GKZ}, \cite{CLO}, \cite{DaDi01}, and the references therein), the more classical one being the Macaulay formula that allows to compute the resultant as the ratio of two determinants; see also \cite{DaDi01} for a generalized and more compact version.